brushing-git/Hospital-Readmissions-Project/README.md

 ## Machine Learning Methods

 We used linear classifiers, decision trees, neural networks, and random forests for predicting hospital readmission.
 My contribution was work on the **linear classifiers and neural networks**.
 Both of my methods were trained using **stochastic gradient descent** in `pytorch`.
+In addition, regularization techniques were employed such as **L2 weight decay, early stopping, and dropout**.

 A linear classifier is a prediction based on a weighted sum of features.
 It is the discrete version of a linear regression where we have to make categorical predictions instead of continous ones.
 Our prediction is the label whose parameters maximize a linear sum of the features.
 If $\overline{x} = (x_{1}, \dots, x_{k})$ are our features and $\overline{\theta} = (\theta_{0}^{y}, \theta_{1}^{y}, \dots, \theta_{k}^{y})$ are our weights for label $y$ of our available labels $Y$ and $\Theta$ is the set of every weights, then the prediction is $f$: